windkh/node-red-contrib-shelly/README.md

 }
 ```

-Like in the switch node you can replace on with turn and choose a value from the following: "toggle", "on", "off"
+Like in the switch node you can replace on with turn and choose a value from the following: 'toggle', 'on', 'off'

 You can also control the shelly state and brightness independently.